 Steps to Success

-It’s fun to learn to fly and earn a pilot certificate.
+It’s fun to learn to fly and earn a pilot's license.
 Many people might consider learning to fly beyond their capability or budget, but it is not as difficult, time consuming, or expensive as generally believed.
 Gleim Aviation goes beyond preparing you to pass the required tests.
 Coordinated training makes you a safer, more competent pilot, in less time while reducing frustration.

 Individuals desiring a private pilot certificate must obtain at least a third-class medical certificate.
 The FAA medical examination is a routine exam administered by FAA designated doctors called aviation medical examiners (AMEs), who will issue your medical certificate after the exam.